Yousinator/Neom-Yolo/README.md

 2. **Run the Batch Script**:

    - Open Command Prompt (you may need to run it as Administrator).
-   - Navigate to the directory where `install_packages.bat` is saved.
+   - Navigate to the directory where `setup.bat` is saved.
    - Run the script by typing:

      ```batch
-     install_packages.bat
+     setup.bat
      ```

 3. **Verify Installation**: After running the script, ensure that the packages are installed correctly by executing: